From Theory to Practice: Analyzing Variational Quantum Power Method for Quantum Optimization of QUBO Problems: Conclusion

 The QUBO formulation has a wide spread of use in science, where we model many real-world problems as an eigenvalue optimization.
 For instance, the graph-cut problem, with its standard QUBO formulation, can be seen in the solution of many real-world problems such as optimizing the labeling problem \cite{komodakis2007approximate}.
 In these problems, a graph-cut is defined as a problem of minimizing a quadratic energy function \cite{kolmogorov2004energy}.
 Since the basic graph-cut tries to distinguish vertices into two disjoint sets, VQPM can be a perfect model for it because it also divides eigenvalues into groups based on the qubit states in their eigenstates.
-Therefore, thanks to the explicit amplitude amplification via \((I+U)^k\) and its mechanism to reduce the solution space exponentially by locking qubits to their values, we believe it warrants separate analysis and can be employed in real-world problems.

-In this paper, we have investigated many details of VQPM and provided alternatives for choosing the locking mechanism of the algorithm.
-We believe it can serve as a guide for further applications in different fields.
+In this paper, we have provided a comprehensive theoretical and numerical evaluation of the Variational Quantum Power Method (VQPM) tailored for solving Quadratic Unconstrained Binary Optimization (QUBO) problems.
+By systematically investigating its parameterization, qubit-locking heuristics, and localized measurement precision, we have established clear guidelines for its practical deployment on near-term quantum hardware.

+We have also given scaling benchmarks which reveal a fundamental architectural advantage for VQPM over fixed-depth QAOA.
+While QAOA variants may exhibit a pronounced exponential decay in target state probabilities as the problem size scales—a vulnerability directly attributable to barren plateaus and the NP-hard training landscapes of standard variational quantum algorithms—VQPM can maintain the success probability because it utilizes an explicit amplitude amplification mechanism of the form $(I+\mathcal{U})^k$ combined with an aggressive bit-locking strategy: That means successfully isolating solution subspaces (which may not be optimal) through locking mechanism without navigating multi-parameter non-convex global optimization surfaces.

+Our noisy simulations within the IBM Qiskit Aer framework underscore the real-world challenges posed by statistical fluctuations in finite-shot environments, showing that while higher locking thresholds ($p_{diff}$) protect against noise-induced premature convergence, they alter the overall time-to-solution.
+Future research will focus on developing error-resilient dynamic locking thresholds and expanding VQPM to larger-scale combinatorial problems.
+Given its explicit mitigation of scaling anomalies like barren plateaus, we conclude that VQPM represents a highly potent and viable alternative to conventional ansatz-based optimization paradigms.